 Skip to main content

-Testing multi-chain applications with Foundry requires simulating both onchain behavior and the Socket Protocol's off-chain components (Watchers, Transmitters).
-The SuperToken test suite demonstrates how to effectively test multi-chain token transfers using Foundry's testing framework.
+Testing chain-abstracted applications with Foundry requires simulating both onchain behavior and the SOCKET Protocol's EVMx components (Watchers and Transmitters).
+The SuperToken test suite demonstrates how to effectively test chain-abstracted token transfers using Foundry's testing framework.

-The SuperTokenTest contract inherits from DeliveryHelperTest, which provides the infrastructure for simulating Socket Protocol's multi-chain messaging:
+Your test contract should inherit from DeliveryHelperTest, which provides the infrastructure for simulating SOCKET Protocol's chain-abstracted infrastructure:

 function setUp() public {